one-loop/one-loop/README.md

 ### About

 Hey, I'm Saad.
 I'm a junior at NYU Abu Dhabi studying CS, Economics, and Applied Mathematics.
 I'm usually based in Abu Dhabi, but sometimes in New York, Paris, or Colombo.
 I got into programming by tinkering with old devices and teaching myself Python as a kid, and I’ve been hooked on building ever since.
 My primary programming language is Python, and my long-term interests are in Deep Learning, LLMs, and Agentic Systems.
-I also enjoy creating and designing web interfaces and interactive digital content.
+I also enjoy creating and designing web interfaces and interactive digital content like my [personal portfolio](https://www.saadsifar.com).
+Please check it out to learn more!

 ### 🛠️ Tech Stack & Tools